-When it’s ready, sieve it once to remove all solids, then pass it through a very fine piece of muslin.
-Ewan says this won’t impede the flavour but is absolutely essential as any sediment can quickly go off.
+When it’s ready, sieve it once to remove all solids, then pass it through a very fine piece of muslin or a coffee filter.
+Ewan says this won’t impede the flavour but it's absolutely essential, as any sediment can quickly go off.

 5. How to serve it

 Although it’s tempting to try neat thimbles of your mix, Ewan warns that despite the deceivingly sweet flavour left by fruit such as blueberries or pomegranate, vodka, gin and rum is always around 40% ABV, so tread cautiously!

-A slice of citrus, some cooling cucumber, clusters of herbs and plenty of ice are all recommended – you could even try flavouring your ice cubes by embedding basil or berries in their core.
+A slice of citrus, some cooling cucumber, clusters of herbs and plenty of ice are all optional – you could even try flavouring your ice cubes by embedding basil or berries in their core.

 Return to the cocktail formula too – chilli vodka works with tomato juice, try coconut rum with pineapple juice, or orange gin with grapefruit juice as a new take on the negroni.

 Jo says this depends on what you have infused your spirit with.
 Dry, resilient ingredients like spices or herbs last longer, while fruit infusions can oxidise and change colour.
 However, if well sealed, correctly strained and kept in a cool dark place, flavoured spirits can keep for up to a year.